About Distinctions – PSNZ Honours Awards

 The images in a successful Fellow portfolio are all likely to be at National Exhibition level with quality appropriate to the genre.
 Most importantly, their presentation must be at the highest level, demonstrating excellent skills in Portfolio Arrangement.

-In a Nature portfolio at Fellowship level, it is particularly important that the images hold together cohesively in the information they present.
+In a Nature portfolio at Fellowship level, it is particularly important that the images hold together cohesively in terms of the information they present.

 The following PDF document contain relevant information for those considering applying for their Honours Awards.